nagasudhirpulla/taming_python/blog/skills/file_system_delete_file.md

 else:
     print("File does not exist")
 ```
-We used try except to catch exception which can occur if the folder we are trying to create already exists
+We checked if the file exists at first because, `remove` function will raise an error if the desired file does not exist

 ### Create a folder with intermediate folders using 'makedirs' function
 If we want to create intermediate folders also while creating a folder, use `makedirs` function